GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

-# Helper: Sync PowershellModules between AutomationAccount and HybridWorkers
+# Helper: PowerShell Module Management for Hybrid Worker (Automation Account).
-Use this helper you if you would like to sync PowerShell modules from your AutomationAccount with modules to your hybrid worker(s).
-Any changes you make to your Automation Account modules will be replicated to workers.
+Use this helper you if you would like to manage PowerShell modules on all your hybrid workers in an automated way.

 - Prerequisites:
   - Automation Account